embl-cba/imagej-courses/practicals/macro-recording.md

 ...

-## The final touch: functions
+## Functions

-It is very good for readability and for reusing parts of our code to pack it into small parts that belong together, so-called "functions".
+It is very good for ithe readability and for reusing parts of our code to refactor it into small parts that belong together, so-called "functions".

+### Concept

+[ Function ] --- has ---> [ Name ]
+[ Function ] --- contains ---> [ Code ]
+[ Code ] -> [ Executable via name ]
+[ Function ] --- can have ---> [ Parameters ]
+[ Parameters ] --- are ---> [ Variables ]

 ### Activity

-Copy below code into Fiji.
-Note that everything related to measure the cells was wrapped into a function.
+- Copy below code into Fiji.
+- Note how everything related to measure the cells was wrapped into a function.
-Try to also **make a function for the thresholding**.
+- Try to also make a function for the thresholding.

 ```
 // User input
 //

 filepath = File.openDialog("Select a File");
 threshold = getNumber("Enter threshold", 29);